maevius669/dolphin-age/README.md

-# Dolphin Context Menu for AGE
+# Dolphin Context Menu for age

-A KDE Dolphin context menu for automating the encryption of files & folders using [AGE Encryption Tool](https://github.com/FiloSottile/age).
+A KDE Dolphin context menu for automating the encryption of files & folders using [age encryption tool](https://github.com/FiloSottile/age).

 ## Installation